 - 4.2.7.1 No operator shall be permitted to establish minimum flight altitude for those routes flown and for which a minimum flight altitude has been established by the state flown over or the responsible state, provided they shall not be less than those established by CAAB. - 4.2.7.2 In routes where CAAB has not established any minimum flight altitude, an operator shall include a method to determine such minimum flight altitudes in the operations manual.
-The minimum flight altitudes determined in accordance with the above method shall not be lower than specified in ANO 2. - 4.2.7.3 Recommendation.-The method for establishing the minimum flight altitudes should be approved by Civil Aviation Authority of Bangladesh (CAAB).
+The minimum flight altitudes determined in accordance with the above method shall not be lower than specified in ANNEX 2/ ANO 2.